andrew/ultimate-awesome/README.md

 - [awesome-References](https://github.com/sbywww/awesome-References) - 개발하면서 참고한 자료를 정리한 공간입니다.
 - [awesome_worktools](https://github.com/schwabochino/awesome_worktools) - IT-Tools, Project managing.
 - [awesome-learning-101-9588](https://github.com/searchformyusername/awesome-learning-101-9588) - GitHub Repositories with Learning Resources.
-- [awesome-ai-tools](https://github.com/shahedbd/awesome-ai-tools) - A curated collection of the best AI tools, platforms, and resources for developers, creators, and businesses.
 - [awesome-agent-cli](https://github.com/shuyhere/awesome-agent-cli) - A curated collection of CLI tools designed for AI agents — classified by domain, tagged, and reviewed.
 Productivity, research, project management, and more.
 - [awesome-simulation](https://github.com/simjaecheol/awesome-simulation) - Simulations for reinforcement learning.
 - [gh-extension-atlas](https://github.com/sjh9714/gh-extension-atlas) - Curated field guide to GitHub CLI extensions: what to install, when to use them, and which ones are maintained.